burningion/katacoda-tracing-datadog/ecommerce-observability/step6.md

 Try spotting the line and removing the code to see if you can bring the latency down again for the application.

 What sort of an improvement in page load time did it give you?
+Can you graph the differences over time?